secure-rm/core/CONTRIBUTING.md

 This project uses the framework [Jest](https://jestjs.io/).
 Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

-Simply run `jest` to run the tests.
+Simply run `npm test` to run the tests.

 There are not enough tests, you can add more.